 Once upon a time, in a land far, far away, I lived in the magical world of Christmas markets.
 As a citizen of Vienna for some years, I had the chance to frequent every Christmas market in the city.
 Not a cold winter evening passed by that I did not meet a group of friends at one.
 Huddled in cozy circles under the holiday lighting, we gripped quintessential “Christkindlmarkt” mugs and sipped on the elixir of surviving winter life abroad: Glühwein.

 My friends, if you haven’t tried Glühwein, please make sure to mark this year as a first.
-A simple yet delightful beverage sure to please the masses, Glühwein makes the perfect holiday party punch.
+A simple yet delightful beverage sure to please the masses, Glühwein makes the perfect winter party punch.
 This recipe is easily doubled, tripled, quadrupled, or beyond to accommodate any size party.

 1 (750 ml) bottle of dry red wine